scalameta/scalafmt/docs/configuration.md

 uses `align.preset=none` for all files except `.sbt` for which `align.preset=most` will apply.
 It will also use different parameters for test suites.

-> This parameter does not modify which files are formatted.

 File names will be matched against the patterns in the order in which they are specified in the configuration file, in case multiple patterns match a given file.